noahehall/theBookOfNoah/business/video-game-writing-and-design.md

     - flint dille
     - john zuur platten

+# TO READ
+  - why dont zebras get ulcers. by Robert sapolsky
+  -
 # TODO
 ## ALPHA - first steps
   - sit down and play a game for at least a half-hour
     - write a brief summry of the experience
+  - watch a sequence from a film or television show and list each element of it.
+    - how did the scene begin, how did it end, what cinematic language tricks were used to shorthand information to you
+  - take a franchise you engoy from games, film, television or books
+    - write down five iconic franchise elements that come to mind when you think of it
 ## BETA - second steps
+  - tell a bedtime story to a small child, make it up, embellish it wildly.
+    - writing down your thoguhhts about the experience
+      - what worked ?
+      - what didnt ?
+      - did inspiration hit? if so think about how
+      - dolol you think you could do it again?
+      -
 ## GOLD - final steps

 # quotes